tact/Canopy/Targets/Canopy/Sources/Canopy.docc/iCloud Advanced Data Protection.md

 People interested in Tact sometimes ask me about end-to-end encryption.
 Until now, I had to say Tact just doesn’t have any.
 Now, I can say that it’s there if the above conditions are met.

 Implementing any security protocol correctly, including end-to-end encryption, is hard.
 I have infinitely more faith in Apple’s than my own ability to do it well.
-I hope that they will follow up with independent security analyses and audits that’s common industry practice for these kinds of systems, to provide users and developers extra assurance in their implementation.
+I hope that they will follow up with independent security analyses and audits that are common industry practice for these kinds of systems, to provide users and developers extra assurance in their implementation.

 As a developer, since you don’t have access to users’ account choices, you have no way to definitively inform your users about whether ADP applies to the data they store in your system.
 The best you can do today is complete your part of the equation by using `encryptedValues` and `CKAsset`s, and educating your users about enabling ADP on their account if they choose to do so.